LudWittg/hoverboard-2024/public/data/posts/2024-05-13-introducing-other-10-speakers.md

-🌟 Exciting update: more speakers announced for the DevFest Pisa 2024! 🌟
+## More speakers announced for the DevFest Pisa 2024! 🌟

 We are thrilled to announce ten additional speakers who will be joining us.
-Get ready for an enriching experience filled with new ideas and insights.

 We can't wait to share the **full agenda** with you, but we're still finalizing some last details, so please **stay tuned**! 😎